Chapter 4

 For income tax in Malaysia, personal deductions and reliefs can help reduce your chargeable income, and thus your taxes.
 If planned properly, you can save a significant amount of taxes.

 The government has added a lifestyle tax relief during the 2017 budget, which now includes smartphones, tablets and monthly internet subscription bills.
 The previous laptop, books, stationary and sports equipment tax relief is now grouped under lifestyle tax too.
-There is also a separate tax relief for lifestyle expenses for sport activities.
-In Budget 2020, an additional lifestyle tax relief for the purchase of personal computer, smartphone or tablet for self, spouse or child was added and extended to Year of Assessment 2021.
+There is also a separate tax relief for lifestyle expenses for sports activities.

-These are the types of personal reliefs you can claim for the Year of Assessment 2021:
+These are the types of personal reliefs you can claim for the tax filing in 2025 (YA 2024).

 Self and dependent relatives | |